A new 3-component Degasperis-Procesi hierarchy: A limit system

 {\bf Acknowledgments}

-We are particularly grateful to Professor Q. P. Liu for useful suggestions and discussions.
 This work is partially supported by the National Natural Science Foundation of China (Grant Nos.
-11271366, 11331008 and 11505064) and Promotion Program for Young and Middle-aged Teacher in Science and Technology Research of Huaqiao University (Project No. ZQN-PY301).
+11805071 and 11505064) and Promotion Program for Young and Middle-aged Teacher in Science and Technology Research of Huaqiao University (Project No. ZQN-PY301).